Request a private ruling

 Lodge your submission

-Please ensure your submission is clearly marked 'Request for private ruling' and is accompanied by all relevant supporting documents.
+Please use the subject line 'Request for private ruling' and include all supporting documents.

-If your request is for a private ruling on the application of the landholder or lease provisions of the Duties Act 2000, you can send it by email to landholder@sro.vic.gov.au or by mail to:
+Requests for a private ruling on the application of the Duties Act 2000 landholder or lease provisions should be sent to:

 Landholder Acquisitions Branch